simonski/battling/README.md

 ### killing the battlefield commander

-That player is out of the game and their forces surrender, taken prisoner for another game.
+If you manage to kill the battlefield commander - that player is out of the game and their forces surrender, taken prisoner for another game.

 ### Teaming up